HEATHER BULLOCK, Director, Knowledge Exchange

 jai.mills [at] lhins [dot] on [dot] ca

-Jason is our communications associate, located at the EENet Management and Resource Centre in Toronto.
+Jason is our communications and social media coordinator, located at the EENet Management and Resource Centre in Toronto.
 He brings to his role a background in KE, research communications, and English literature.
 As a graduate student, he helped develop a Research Snapshot format that has been adopted by several institutions.
 In his spare time, he worries about grammar and writes for various magazines.

 jason.guriel [at] camh [dot] ca